All Episodes

 What both parties are really looking for here is voters.

-The Chamber of Commerce no doubt is looking for cheap labor.
+The Chamber of Commerce, no doubt, is looking for cheap labor.

 The business donors are looking for bodies.

-They are looking for people to do certain kind of work for less than what Americans will think.
+They are looking for people to do a certain kind of work for less than what Americans will think.

-Uh but the parties are looking for voters.
+But the parties are looking for voters.

 If they are not allowed to vote, then there's no benefit to the parties.

-And we're gonna hear about exploitation.
+And we're going to hear about exploitation.

 There's nothing in immigration reform for the political parties if we're not talking about new voters.

-Unless I'm missing something.
+Plus, I'm missing something.

 How do the parties benefit by saying, okay, Hispanics, you're one half of the way there.